The magnitude of categories of texts enriched by language models: Obtaining enriched categories from an LM

 \begin{definition} The set of \emph{terminating states} of an unfinished text $x$ in $\mathsf{L}$ is defined to be

-\end{definition} In the first case, $y=xa'$ for some $a'\in A^*$ such that $|a'|=N-|x|$; for such a terminating state the model outputs $aa'$ to the user.
-In the second case, $y=xa''\dagger$ for some $a''\in A^{*}$ such that $|a''|\leq N-|x|-1$; for such a terminating state the model outputs $aa''$.
-Either way, there is a bijective correspondence between the outputs of the model and the terminating states.\footnote{Notice that this description is only valid for prompts whose length is strictly less than $N$: to extend a prompt $x$ of length greater than $N-1$, one needs to produce first a subrogate prompt $f(x)$ such that $|f(x)| \leq N-1$ and feed it to the language model to generate $p_{f(x)}$ and sample a token.}
+\end{definition} In the first case, $y=xa'$ for some $a'\in A^*$ such that $|a'|=N-|x|$; for such a terminating state the model outputs $aa'$ to the user according to some probability distribution.
+In the second case, $y=xa''\dagger$ for some $a''\in A^{*}$ such that $|a''|\leq N-|x|-1$; for such a terminating state the model outputs $aa''$ according to some probability distribution.
+Either way, there is a bijective correspondence between the terminating states and the theoretically possible outputs of the model, including those with small, or even zero, probabilities.\footnote{Notice that this description is only valid for prompts whose length is strictly less than $N$: to extend a prompt $x$ of length greater than $N-1$, one needs to produce first a subrogate prompt $f(x)$ such that $|f(x)| \leq N-1$ and feed it to the language model to generate $p_{f(x)}$ and sample a token.} The phrase ``theoretically possible'' is used to emphasize that the set $T(x)$ depends only on the category of strings $\mathsf{L}$ and is independent of a choice of language model.

 Now, it is tempting to define the probability of the model's output $b$ given the user input $a$ as the product of the intermediate probabilities of the tokens involved in its production.
-For example, when $N>5$, the probability of generating the output $b=a_1a_2a_3a_4a_5\in A^*$ given the user's prompt $a=a_1a_2$ would be However, it is not obvious that this rule indeed defines a probability mass function over some set.
+For example, when $N>5$, the probability of generating the output $b=a_1a_2a_3a_4a_5\in A^*$ given the user's input $a=a_1a_2$ would be However, it is not obvious that this rule indeed defines a probability mass function over some set.
 We prove this below.
 But first, let us define these products in general.

 \begin{definition} For any objects $x$ and $y$ of $\mathsf{L}$, define

 In the third case, we assume that $x= \bot a_1\cdots a_t$ and $y =xa_{t+1}\cdots a_{t+k}$ for some $k\geq 1$, $(a_i)_{i=1}^{t+k-1} \subset A$, and $a_{t+k} \in A\cup\{\dagger\}$.
 The symbol $y_{<t+i}$ denotes the string $\bot a_1\cdots a_{t+i-1}$, and $y_{<t+1}=x$. \end{definition}